“What must I do to inherit eternal life?” this rich young ruler asked.

 He did not feel secure in this because in his heart, he knew that he was holding back.
 He knew that there was still something wrong.

-“One thing you still lack,” Jesus continued, “Sell all that you possess and distribute it to the poor.”
+“One thing you still lack,” Jesus continued, “Sell all that you possess and distribute it to the poor, and you will have treasure in heaven.
+Then come, follow Me.”

 This was a step that the young man did not want to take.
-When he heard what Jesus said, he went away grieving.
 After all, he was a very wealthy man.
 He did not want to just give it all away.
+When he heard what Jesus said, he went away grieving.
+We do not know what happened with this young man.
+We do not hear of him again.
+We do not know if he heeded the words of Jesus or if he continued with his insecurity of salvation.

 “How hard it is for those who are wealthy to enter the kingdom of God!”
 Jesus went on to say.
 “It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”